Homogenization of monotone parabolic problems with an arbitrary number of spatial and temporal scales: Multiscale and very weak multiscale convergence

 \begin{proof} See Theorem 2.74 in \cite{Per2} or\ Theorem 4 in \cite{FHOLP}. \end{proof}

 Multiscale convergence is very useful for homogenization of problems involving rapid oscillations on several micro levels.
-Unfortunately, we can only use this for sequences that are bounded in the $ L^{2}$-norm but when rapid time oscillations are present we encounter sequences that do not possess this boundedness.
+Unfortunately, we can only use this for sequences bounded in the $L^{2}$-norm and when rapid time oscillations are present we encounter sequences that do not possess this boundedness.
 Multiscale convergence has a large class of test functions and the limit captures both the global trend and the microscopic oscillations.
-If we downsize this class so that it only captures the microscopic fluctuations then it becomes possible to apply it to certain sequences that do not have to be bounded in any Lebesgue space.
+If we downsize this class to only capture the microscopic fluctuations it becomes possible to handle certain sequences that are not required to be bounded in any Lebesgue space.
 This is the idea behind so-called very weak multiscale convergence.
 A first compactness result of very weak multiscale convergence type was given in \cite{Ho1}, see also \cite{NgWo}, \cite{FHOP} and \cite{FHOLP2}.

 \begin{definition} A sequence $\left\{ w^{\varepsilon }\right\} $ in $L^{1}(\Omega _{T})$ is said to $(n+1,m+1)$-scale converge very weakly to $w_{0}\in L^{1}(\Omega _{T}\times \mathcal{Y}_{n,m})$ if

 for any $v_{1}\in D(\Omega ;C_{\sharp }^{\infty }(Y^{n-1})),$ $v_{2}\in C_{\sharp }^{\infty }\left( Y_{n}\right) / \mathbb{R} $ and $c\in D(0,T;C_{\sharp }^{\infty }\left( S^{m}\right) )$ where